A CITIZEN OF THE FREE TERRITORY OF TRIESTE

 August 12th, 2011

-With a note dated July 28th, 2011 the European Commission confirmed the opening of an investigation concerning the environmental pollution that affects the province of Trieste, but also the suspension of the duty-free regime of the Northern Free Port (“old” port) of Trieste, as well as the question about whenever or not Italian authorities respect human in “Zone A” of the Free Territory of Trieste – FTT.
-The complaint was presented by me personally, on July 11th, 2011: I did it as a citizen of the Free Territory of Trieste, established by the Treaty of Peace of 1947.
+On July 28th, 2011 the European Commission confirmed a new an investigation about environmental pollution in Trieste, about the recent suspension of the free zone in the Northern Free Port of Trieste, and about human rights in the Free Territory of Trieste – FTT.
+The Commission answered to my comprehensive complaint on July 11th, 2011.
+I presented it as a citizen of the Free Territory of Trieste (independent since 1947).

 The reasons of my appeal:

 I’ve been investigating pollution in the area since 1997, as a representative of Non-Government Organizations (currently Alpe Adria Green and Greenaction Transnational).
 It’s not been easy getting fellow citizens to participate in environment-related actions.

 My investigations cover also the misuse of EU funding, especially in projects “for touristic development”.
 I did also investigate the tendering of public works, especially those to cover in concrete the coast of Trieste.
 At the same time, I worked to have the safety measures in industrial power plants released.
 Currently I am involved in the opposition to LNG terminals in the gulf of Trieste.
 Without forgetting the defense of Trieste’s Northern Free Port.

 Local politicians call do even call it “porto vecchio” as in “old port” because, surprisingly, to them old = useless.
 All of this to promote an illegal building speculation in that area.

 Local Courts have often open proceedings related to my investigations: the findings are that there is a local “establishment” built on the systematic breach of Italian and European laws.